RTSDA/adventist-hymnarium/README.md

 The application requires additional resources that are not tracked in the repository.
 These must be obtained separately:

+### Firebase Configuration
+The app uses Firebase for analytics, remote configuration, and storage.
+You'll need to:
+1. Create a Firebase project at [Firebase Console](https://console.firebase.google.com)
+2. Add an iOS app to your Firebase project
+3. Download the `GoogleService-Info.plist` configuration file
+4. Place it in the project root directory
+   - Note: A template file `GoogleService-Info.template.plist` is provided as reference
+5. Set up Firebase Storage for hymn audio and sheet music files
+   - Audio files should be organized by hymnal year (e.g. "1985/001.mp3")
+   - Sheet music PDFs should follow the same structure (e.g. "1985/001.pdf")

 ### Data Files
 Place these JSON files in `src/Resources/Assets/`:
 - `new-hymnal-en.json` - Data for the 1985 hymnal